 The Israel Studies Teaching Supplement program is open to Israeli scholars with strong English skills and the ability to teach undergraduate courses about modern Israel to students in the United States.

-Applicants must have a doctoral degree AND an invitation to teach full-term, undergraduate, in-person courses about Israel at a college or university in the United States.
+Applicants must have a doctoral degree or be currently enrolled in a doctoral program AND have an invitation to teach full-term, undergraduate courses about Israel at a college or university in the United States.

 This is a selective program; the Israel Institute does not guarantee placement to those who apply.